Insulin-bangkit-2022/Prediction-API/README.md

 # Prediction-API
-Machine learning API implementation on cloud
+Machine learning API implementation on cloud using Python Flask